Raspi-Sump Frequently Asked Questions

 Raspi-Sump is released for Python3.
 It may work on Python2 but anything that breaks in Python2 will not be fixed.
 All changes are tested against Python3 only.

-It works on any version of the Raspberry Pi that can run Raspbian Buster or Stretch.
-Support for Raspi-Sump will target in support versions of Raspbian only.
+It works on any version of the Raspberry Pi that can run Raspberry Pi OS 11 (Bullseye) or Raspbian 10 (Buster).
+Support for Raspi-Sump will target in support versions of Raspberry Pi OS or Raspbian only.

-For example, it may work great on Raspbian Jessie, but if new functionality is added that uses updated libraries that are not supported on Jessie,
+For example, it may work great on Raspbian Jessie or Stretch, but if new functionality is added that uses updated libraries that are not supported on these versions,

-the fix will be to upgrade the OS to Buster or Stretch.
-If you are just starting with Raspi-Sump then I highly recommend starting with the most current version of Raspbian.
+the fix will be to upgrade the OS to Bullseye or Buster.
+If you are just starting with Raspi-Sump then I highly recommend starting with the most current version of Raspberry Pi OS.

 It also may work on ARM based Operating Systems other than Raspbian (such as Ubuntu for ARM) or on other boards (such as Orange Pi)